Frequently Asked Questions

 The Star Island Corporation has written by-laws, which are online at http://starisland.org/organization/membership/ .

-Q. What are the "chairs"?
+Q. Who or what are the "chairs"?

 Q. How are the chairs chosen?

-Each year during All Star II, the past chairs meet to transact any business that has come up, and to choose whom to ask to be the chairs for next year.
 Nominations are based on a number of criteria, including how long they've attended All Star II, how much they do for the week, and whether they seem like the kind of people who would enjoy spending a year organizing the most important vacation of the year for 280 or so people.
 Sometimes we ask non-traditional groupings, like two friends or a couple and a friend.
 Nominees do sometimes turn us down (with no hard feelings!) for all sorts of reasons.

 Q. What are the chairs' responsibilities?